Attention deficit hyperactivity disorder in adults: Epidemiology, pathogenesis, clinical features, course, assessment, and diagnosis

 - Clinical Professor of Psychiatry

 - University of Texas Medical School at Houston, Baylor College of Medicine

 Attention deficit hyperactivity disorder (ADHD), one of the most common neuropsychiatric disorders of childhood and adolescence, often persists into adulthood .
 Studies have found that a majority of people diagnosed with ADHD in childhood continue to meet criteria for the disorder as adults .
+More recent studies have found that a substantial proportion of those with adult ADHD did not have the condition in childhood.
 ADHD in adulthood is associated with significant impairment in occupational, academic, and social functioning.

 Epidemiologic studies of adult ADHD have estimated the current prevalence to be 4.4 percent in the US and 3.4 percent internationally [1,3]; however, individual study results have varied widely.
 ADHD in adults is characterized by symptoms of inattention, impulsivity, and restlessness, resulting in functional impairment.
 Impairment in executive function is common.
 Emotional dysregulation is often seen in these patients.